A Daughter of the Poor

 A Daughter of the Poor is a 1917 American silent comedy-drama film produced by Fine Arts Film Company and released by Triangle Film Corporation.
 The film was directed by Edward Dillon and starred young Bessie Love.

 Although incomplete, prints of the film survive at the George Eastman Museum.

 Plot

-Despite her family's poverty, Rose (Love) generously helps a disabled child named Lola (Giraci).
-Her kindness attracts wealthy publisher Jack Stevens (Stewart), whose interest in Rose angers her boyfriend Creig (Beranger), a worker and radical writer.
+Despite her family's poverty, Rose generously helps a disabled child named Lola.
+Her kindness attracts wealthy publisher Jack Stevens, whose interest in Rose angers her boyfriend Creig, a worker and radical writer.

-When Rose's uncle is imprisoned, she appeals to Stevens' father James (Stockdale) for his release.
+When Rose's uncle is imprisoned, she appeals to Stevens' father James for his release.
 Impressed by Rose, the elder Stevens learns about Lola and decides to adopt her.
 Creig follows Rose to the Stevens home and discovers they have published his radical treatise and want to pay him for his work.